fragtion/wiretap-lite/README.md

 IPv6 functionality has also been preserved.
 For more information (& additional parameters/arguments), please refer to the readme and/or documentation for the official wiretap.

+## What about Docker?

+For Docker and other automations, it is suggested to still use the official Wiretap instead, as those are more "set it and forget it" type setups.
+Wiretap-lite is meant for more for day-to-day tunnels, and as a quick-and-easy tool for pentesting.

 ## Warranty

 None whatsoever.
 This was a hobby project for me that I decided to upload for whoever could benefit from it.
 You use it entirely at your own risk & discretion.
 Pull requests welcome :)